Honeynet Project Workshop | 9-11 May 2016 | San Antonio, TX, USA

 In early 2005 the SURFids Framework, later renamed to SURFcert IDS, was developed (http://ids.surfnet.nl/wiki/doku.php).
 The unique concept was the centralised detection approach, based on honeypots, with decentralised sensors running OpenVPN.
 From a marketing perspective ‘IDS’ was chosen in the name, in that age a popular term.
 Many organisations worldwide have used this open-source framework, however with a last update on the code in 2011, the project slowly died.

 The Conpot development team is proud to announce the 0.5.0 release.
 Highlights of this release are the support for two new protocols and one additional device.
 Peter Soóky did a major contribution with support for the BACnet protocol, which is used for building automation and control networks, and support for IPMI, which is used an interface to a computer subsystem that provides management and monitoring capabilities independently of the host system’s CPU, firmware and operating system (consider the insights you can get from someone exploiting this).
+As mentioned in an earlier blog post, we also added support to emulate a Guardian AST device.
+This is based on the research from Kyle Wilhoit and Stephen Hilt.

 Posting this blogpost on behalf of Dmitry Rodionov.